awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-kendra-datasource-datasourceconfiguration.md

 # AWS::Kendra::DataSource DataSourceConfiguration<a name="aws-properties-kendra-datasource-datasourceconfiguration"></a>

-Configuration information for an Amazon Kendra data source\.
+Provides the configuration information for an Amazon Kendra data source\.

 ## Syntax<a name="aws-properties-kendra-datasource-datasourceconfiguration-syntax"></a>